 These veggie burgers are packed with black beans, fresh veggies and flavor!
-Enjoy for dinner or freeze for a last-minute meal.
+Enjoy for dinner or freeze for a quick meal.

 The secret to veggie packed burgers is roasted pureed vegetables.
-Sounds weird, but it’s a game changer.
+It may sound like extra work, but it's really worth it.

 Simply place 2-3 cups of chopped veggies in a food processor.
 Process until broken up into tiny pieces (think the size of dry quinoa).

 Spread the pureed veggies in a single layer on a reusable silicone baking sheet or parchment paper or lined baking sheet.
 Baking at 425F for 15 minutes, or until most of the water is evaporated and the veggies are starting to brown.

 By roasting the veggies instead of adding them straight into the burger, you evaporate water that would normally evaporate during the veg burger cooking process, causing the patties to lose their structure.

 Roasting veggies also enhances their flavor.
 With pureed, roasted veggies you'll get a bite of every single veg with every single bite of your burger.

 3. Mix together the black bean mixture

 Wipe down the food processor that was used to puree the veggies.
 Add the black beans, pureeing until mostly broken down.

 Transfer the black beans to a large mixing bowl.
 Add the remaining veggie burger ingredients: cooked quinoa, 1 and ½ cups veggie puree, seasonings, and egg or flax egg.